-jurisdiction based on the Supreme Court decision in Johnson v.
-Eisentraeger holding that enemy aliens have no right to have their cases heard in U.S. courts if they are not being held on U.S. soil.
-The court in the California case found that argument persuasive.
+prejudice based on the Supreme Court decision in Johnson v.
+Eisentrager, holding that enemy aliens have no right to have their cases heard in U.S. courts if they are not being held on U.S. soil.
+The D.C.
+Circuit affirmed, and the plaintiffs have filed a petition for certiorari.
+The Supreme Court has not announced whether it will hear the case.

 The Geneva Conventions of 1949 create a comprehensive legal regime for the treatment of detainees in an armed conflict.
-15 Members of a regular armed force and certain others, including militias and volunteer corps serving as part of the armed forces, are entitled to specific privileges as POWs.
+Members of a regular armed force and certain others, including militias and volunteer corps serving as part of the armed forces, are entitled to specific privileges as POWs.
 Members of volunteer corps, militias, and organized resistence forces that are not part of the armed services of a party to the conflict are entitled to POW status if the organization (a) is commanded by a person responsible for his subordinates, (b) uses a fixed distinctive sign recognizable at a distance, (c) carries arms openly, and (d) conducts its operations in accordance with the laws of war.
-16 Groups that do not meet the standards are not entitled to POW status, and their members who commit belligerent acts may be treated as civilians under the Geneva Convention Relative to the Protection of Civilian Persons in Time of War (GC).
+Groups that do not meet the standards are not entitled to POW status, and their members who commit belligerent acts may be treated as civilians under the Geneva Convention Relative to the Protection of Civilian Persons in Time of War (GC).
 These "unprivileged" or "unlawful combatants" may be punished for acts of violence for which legitimate combatants could not be punished.
-18 Some have argued that there is implied in the Geneva Conventions a third category comprised of combatants from militias that do not qualify for POW status but also fall outside of the protection for civilians.
-These combatants may be lawful in the sense that they do not incur criminal liability for engaging in otherwise lawful combat, but they would not be entitled to privileges as POWs or protected civilians.
+Some have argued that there is implied in the Geneva Conventions a

-&lt;sup>14339 U.S. 763 (1950).
+U.S. 763 (1950).